Top 10 Enterprise Social Software

 2018.
 Zoho Connect gets Projects integration, board templates

-Zoho Connect, the platform for social collaboration, got Zoho Projects integration, so you can now convert your conversations into actions.
-You can create new tasks in Projects, directly from any of your Connect conversations, and start tracking their progress.
-You can also view and access tasks from all your Projects portals in Connect.
-Zoho Connect also got ShowTime integration to deliver your presentations and training.
-Another new feature - board templates - allow to simply pick any of your existing project boards and re-use them anytime you want.
+Zoho Connect, the social collaboration platform, has introduced integration with Zoho Projects, enabling users to seamlessly convert their conversations into actionable tasks.
+With this integration, you can now create new tasks in Zoho Projects directly from any of your Connect conversations and easily track their progress.
+Additionally, you can conveniently view and access tasks from all your Projects portals within Connect.
+Zoho Connect has also integrated ShowTime, enabling you to deliver presentations and training sessions effortlessly.
+Furthermore, the platform has introduced a new feature called board templates, which allows you to conveniently select and reuse any of your existing project boards whenever needed.

 2018.
 Facebook Workplace gets 50 new app integrations

-Facebook has added to its Workplace business software with 50 new app integrations from the likes of ServiceNow, Atlassian’s Jira Cloud and Microsoft Sharepoint.
-Workplace had only a handful of integrations at first, including Office 365, Salesforce and OneDrive.
-The new integrations mean that it is extending its focus from collaboration to automation and IT integration, The integrations are available through the new Workplace app discovery portal that include also SurveyMonkey, Cornerstone onDemand, Workday, and Smartsheet.
+Facebook has expanded the capabilities of its Workplace business software by incorporating 50 additional app integrations.
+These integrations include popular platforms like ServiceNow, Atlassian's Jira Cloud, and Microsoft Sharepoint.
+Initially, Workplace offered only a few integrations such as Office 365, Salesforce, and OneDrive.
+With the introduction of these new integrations, Workplace is broadening its focus beyond collaboration to include automation and IT integration.
+Users can access these integrations through the newly introduced Workplace app discovery portal, which also features applications like SurveyMonkey, Cornerstone onDemand, Workday, and Smartsheet.

 2017.
 Collaboration software company Jive acquired by Aurea

-Jive, a community collaboration software company, is acquired by ESW Capital’s Wave Systems for $462 million.
-It will become part of the Aurea family of companies.
-The plan is to integrate Jive into Aurea’s customer experience management platform.
-The acquisition gives Aurea a tool for creating internal and customer-facing communities, a key piece in today’s customer service environment.
-It also gives them access to Jive’s customer base, which includes T Mobile, Schneider Electric, McAfee and EMC.
+Community collaboration software company, Jive, has been acquired by ESW Capital's Wave Systems for a significant amount of $462 million.
+Following the acquisition, Jive will join the Aurea family of companies and be integrated into Aurea's customer experience management platform.
+This strategic move equips Aurea with a powerful tool for establishing both internal and customer-facing communities, which plays a crucial role in the contemporary customer service landscape.
+Furthermore, the acquisition grants Aurea access to Jive's impressive customer base, which includes prominent names like T Mobile, Schneider Electric, McAfee, and EMC.
+This acquisition strengthens Aurea's position by expanding its capabilities and widening its reach within the market.

 2017.
 Facebook introduced bots into Workplace

-Facebook announced a bunch of updates to its Workplace by Facebook team communications tool.
-The company is also introducing bots into the Workplace experience in both Messenger and Group chat, which puts it on par with what Slack has been doing for some time.
-These bots are powerful entities, which you can call upon to help out.
-For instance, if there is an equipment problem, you could call on @repairbot to find someone to fix it.
-Developers can build bots for work chat and for Groups to do tasks like help order food or order a Lyft.
-Workplace also gets new integrations with Box, Microsoft and Quip/Salesforce.
-That means when you share a file in a Facebook group, instead of just a link, you’ll see a thumbnail and when you click it, you go directly to the file for editing or commenting.
+Facebook has recently unveiled several enhancements for its Workplace team communications tool.
+Notably, the company is introducing bots into the Workplace experience, available in both Messenger and Group chat.
+This development brings Workplace on par with Slack, which has offered similar bot functionality for some time.
+These bots are highly capable entities that can be summoned to assist users in various ways.
+For example, if there is an equipment issue, users can call upon @repairbot to locate someone who can fix it.
+Developers have the ability to create bots for work chat and Groups, enabling them to perform tasks such as helping with food orders or arranging a Lyft ride.
+Additionally, Workplace now offers new integrations with Box, Microsoft, and Quip/Salesforce.
+This means that when a file is shared within a Facebook group, instead of merely displaying a link, a thumbnail of the file will be shown.
+Clicking on the thumbnail will take users directly to the file, enabling easy editing and commenting.

 2017.
 Microsoft retires Yammer as stand-alone service

-Microsoft is replacing the stand-alone enterprise social network Yammer in favor of deeper levels of integration with Office 365 services.
-Last year Microsoft turned on Yammer by default for all eligible Office 365 customers.
-Since then, the vast majority of Yammer customers use it as part of an Office 365 subscription.
-The new customers that want to use Yammer will have to sign up for an eligible Office 365 plan.
-In a notice about Yammer, Microsoft explained it was "strengthening Yammer integration" with various Office 365 collaboration tools including SharePoint, OneNote and Planner.
+Microsoft has made the decision to replace the standalone enterprise social network Yammer in favor of achieving more extensive integration with Office 365 services.
+In the previous year, Microsoft made Yammer the default option for all eligible Office 365 customers, resulting in the majority of Yammer users utilizing it as part of their Office 365 subscription.
+Going forward, new customers interested in using Yammer will be required to sign up for an eligible Office 365 plan.
+In an official notice regarding Yammer, Microsoft stated its objective of "strengthening Yammer integration" with various collaboration tools within Office 365, including SharePoint, OneNote, and Planner.

 2016.
 Facebook Workplace will open app store to compete with Slack